Polyaspartic vs. Polyurea: The Homeowner's Guide to Upgrading from Epoxy

 We understand that a floor coating is a significant investment, and we're committed to getting it right.
 It's not just about the superior materials we use; it's about the entire process.

-When you read our About On our page, you’ll see that we are a team of professionals dedicated to one thing: providing a permanent flooring solution.
+When you read our About page, you’ll see that we are a team of professionals dedicated to one thing: providing a permanent flooring solution.
 We don’t cut corners.
 We own the best diamond-grinding equipment, we are certified in these advanced materials, and we back up our work.

 We're so confident in our hybrid system that we offer a Life-of-home warranty on every residential installation.
-That's not a 5-year pro-rated warranty like you get with epoxy.
+That's not a 5-year pro-rated warranty as you get with epoxy.
 It's a promise that your floor will not fail for the life of your home.

 But don't just take our word for it.
-We invite you to look at our Gallery Of past projects.
+We invite you to look at our Gallery of past projects.
 You can see hundreds of real-world examples of our work—garages, patios, and basements that have been permanently transformed in just one day.

 This is the Floortek difference.